wxt-dev/wxt/docs/guide/introduction.md

 ## Conventions

-WXT is an optionated framework.
+WXT is an opinionated framework.
 This helps keep projects consistent and easy to pick up.

 - **Generated manifest**: Based on your project's file structure
 - **Entrypoint configuration**: Configure entrypoints from the same file they're declare in